-This thirty-third edition of state-by-state guides to scattering ashes focuses on the state of South Carolina.
-This beautiful state is home to a stunning beaches, pristine mountains, and many impressive historical sites!
+This edition of state guides to scattering ashes focuses on the state of South Carolina.
+This beautiful state is home to stunning beaches, pristine mountains, and many impressive historical sites!

 With the large and growing amount of people in South Carolina electing to be cremated (mainly due to the much lower cost of cremation vs. burial and families that are less traditional), funeral homes within the state and in many of the surrounding states are asked questions each day from families about scattering a loved one’s ashes.
-Some of the frequently asked questions include, if an ash scattering is allowed in South Carolina, where in South Carolina can ashes be scattered, and what type of urn do they recommend to scatter ashes?
-In this edition of our state-by-state guides, we provide useful information to help answer these questions and many others.
+Some of the frequently asked questions include if ash scattering is allowed in South Carolina, where in South Carolina can ashes be scattered, and what type of urn they recommend to scatter ashes.
+In this edition of our state-by-state guides, we provide helpful information to help answer these questions and many others.

 There are no state laws in South Carolina that restrict where you can store or scatter ashes.
 Cremated ashes can be placed in a grave, crypt, niche, or in an urn.
 You’re allowed to scatter ashes of a loved one (or pet) throughout the state, however, it’s always a good idea to check with city or county government offices where you plan on scattering to find out if there are any local rules in place.